SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 # Configure and Consume the APIs of the SAP BTP Application

-In the previous steps ([Enhance the SAP BTP Application by a Service Broker](./42a-Multi-Tenancy-Service-Broker.md)), you added the service broker to the core of the application and deployed it to the provider SAP BTP subaccount.
+In the [previous steps](./42a-Multi-Tenancy-Service-Broker.md), you added the service broker to the core of the application and deployed it to the provider SAP BTP subaccount.

 The service broker is used to enable access to application OData services using tenant-specific credentials and authorizations, taking into account the tenant isolation of a multi-tenant application.